-1. Ear notching is an inexpensive and permanent method of identification.
+2. Ear notching is a permanent method of identification in rodents of weaning age or older.
 The animal must be securely restrained.
-Anesthesia is not required unless the animal is greater than 3 weeks of age.
+Anesthesia is not required but may be used if needed for chemical restraint.
 Ear notch or punch remnants usually provide enough DNA for an initial PCR screening.

-Ear notch punch code:
+Ear notch punch code example:

-2. Tattoos are an effective method of permanent identification.
+3. Tattoos are an effective method of permanent identification.
 Tattoos can be applied anywhere on the body but are most commonly applied either to the tail (adult rodents, often in the form of numbers) or to the foot pad (neonates, colored dots).